Raspberry Snack Attack Balls

 Notes

-Cooks Tip: When rolling into balls, to stop getting sticky doughy fingers, you can dampen your hands with a little water.
+When rolling into balls, to avoid getting sticky doughy fingers, you can dampen your hands with a little water.
 This way you also get a lovely smooth finish.

 If your school has a nut-free rule, then simply swap the ground almonds for sunflower seeds.